 Some venues include a rehearsal in their offering package, which is basically someone to walk you through the entrance/exit.
-(If that is the case, having me there may be a waste of your budget.)
+(If that is the case, having me there will be a waste of your budget…spent it on prosecco instead!)
 Others, surprisingly, don’t.

 Either way, I have a DIY Rehearsal sheet/checklist that I offer to my clients, so even if I am not there, you will have an anally-retentive set of directions about how a good rehearsal works, which you can pass along to your most anally-retentive attendant to manage.

 And don’t worry, even if you don’t have a rehearsal, you can still have the rehearsal dinner…:)